jugstalt/LuceneServerNET/README.md

 ## A REST Server on top of Lucene.NET

 LuceneServer provides a REST interface, with the search indexes based on [Apache Lucene.
 NET](https://github.com/apache/lucenenet).

+For better search results it is also an phonetic search (soudex or colonge phonetic) implementet.

 The source code is fully implemented in *Dotnet Core* (C#) The REST interface can be addressed via simple GET/POST request.

 LuceneServer.NET also provides a client library [LucenceServerNET.Client](https://www.nuget.org/packages/LuceneServerNET.Client/) that can be used to abstract request.
 The source code for the client is also in this repository.